 Most of the homicides in Mexico and Cabo San Lucas are isolated incidents targeted by criminal organization and turf battles between criminal groups.

 Do not let the over-exaggerated news stories deter you from traveling to this vibrant Latin American destination.

-Aside from dangerous areas along the U.S. border and other regions where cartels operate, Mexico is mostly a safe country and it is safe to travel to Mexico including Los Cabos.
+Aside from dangerous areas along the U.S. border and other regions where cartels operate, Mexico is safe and I firmly believe it is safe to travel to Mexico including Los Cabos.

 In general, if you’re not taking part in illegal activities you don’t have anything to worry about.